ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 `isIncluded` simply transforms the predicate into a closure that takes an object of type `T` in parameter and returns `true` if the object satisfies the predicate.

 Using this mock, unit testing `MovieRepository` becomes very straightforward.
+Below is a test to ensure that adding a movie to the remote store, also adds it to the local store.

 ```swift
 import XCTest